 Those raw numbers will help you more if you remember estimates and watch for any lopsided or inflated figures.
 Use them for relative comparisons to other domains.
 This will prove especially helpful when you move on to Step 2.

 Scroll down the page to your organic and paid competitors.
 Is the competitor you’re researching actually in this list?
 If not, keep tabs on them but don’t discount the others.
-In fact, competitors that aren’t “top of mind” could be bigger threats than the first one you searched.
+Competitors that aren’t “top of mind” could be bigger threats than the first one you searched.

 Take note of the competitors that are holding ground in a fight for market share.